NBISweden/teaching_literature_club/README.md

 Date      |Person|Description
 ----------|------|----------------------------------------------------
-2024-05-20|ER    |Inform TrSG people about this club, open and share survey 2024-06-20|R     |Pick day and time for club from survey, close survey 2024-08-??|R     |Announce first paper or book chapter at this website (third week of the month) 2024-09-??|?     |Discuss [paper or book chapter] (third week of the month) 2024-10-??|?     |Discuss [paper or book chapter] (third week of the month) 2024-11-??|?     |Discuss [paper or book chapter] (third week of the month) .         |R     |Collect feedback on meetings till now  (third week of the month) 2024-12-??|?     |Discuss [paper or book chapter] (third week of the month) .         |R     |Share feedback on meetings, share changes to structure  (third week of the month)
+2024-05-20|ER    |[DONE] Inform TrSG people about this club, open and share survey 2024-06-20|R     |[DONE] Pick day and time for club from survey, close survey 2024-08-21|R     |Announce first paper or book chapter at this website 2024-09-18|?     |Discuss [paper or book chapter] 2024-10-16|?     |Discuss [paper or book chapter] 2024-11-20|?     |Discuss [paper or book chapter]
+.         |R     |Collect feedback on meetings till now 2024-12-18|?     |Discuss [paper or book chapter]
+.         |R     |Share feedback on meetings, share changes to structure

 ## FAQ